GLOBAL MARKETS -Money market rates hit new low as ECB moves gain traction

 By Marc Jones

-The steady drip-feed of global stimulus also kept world shares inching towards an all-time high as a record high Wall Street and a three-year peak for Asia left them looking for a fifth day of back-to-back gains.
+The steady drip-feed of global stimulus also kept world shares inching towards an all-time high as another record close for Wall Street and a three-year high for Asia left them heading for a fifth day of back-to-back gains.

-U.S. stocks were was expected to take a breather when trading resumes later, but European stocks continued to shuffle forward.

-Germany's Dax had secured a firm hold above the psychological 10,000 points level as afternoon trade began, while a government reshuffle in Greece helped shares extend their gains over the past weeks to a staggering 25 percent .

-Last week's ECB cut in interest rates and its move to start charging banks who park spare cash ensured the impact continued elsewhere too.

-The euro tumbled back towards a four-month low against the dollar at $1.3540, while there were new lows for Portuguese and Irish borrowing costs , two of the countries bailed out during the euro debt crisis.
+European stocks were happy to take a breather in early trading after gaining almost 10 percent in the last few months, leaving the momentum from last week's ECB cut in interest rates to continue elsewhere.

-The rate banks in the euro zone charge one another to borrow overnight - known as EONIA - hit an all-time low of 0.053 percent too, a move the ECB will hope will feeds to firms and consumers, boosts growth and prevents deflation setting in.
+The rate banks in the euro zone charge one another to borrow overnight - known as EONIA - hit an all-time low at a just-above-zero 0.053 percent, in a move the ECB hopes will feed through to firms and consumers and boost growth.

+The euro was pinned near a four-month low against the dollar at $1.3596, while there was a new all-time low for Portuguese bond yields, a proxy of its borrowing costs, just three years after it needed an EU/IMF bailout.

 "Broadly what the ECB has done has been pro-risk," said Alvin Tan, a currency strategist at Societe Generale in London.